Identify The True Statements About The Correlation Coefficient R

 8. r is Symmetric

-The correlation between variable X and variable Y is the same as the correlation between variable Y and variable X. That is, rXY = rYX.
+The correlation between variable X and variable Y is the same as the correlation between variable Y and variable X. That said, that is, rXY = rYX.
 The order in which the variables are considered does not affect the value of the correlation coefficient.

 9. r Can Be Used for Prediction